 This is the most important part of your party so plan to do a little research.
 (Which I assume you are which is why you're reading this!) 🙂

-I know my girlfriends like a variety of wines from white to red to sweet to dry.
+I know most people like a variety of wines from white to red to sweet to dry.
 So when choosing which wines to taste, you have TWO options.

 - Pinot Grigio